 • U16 Girls

-The Northern Region Rugby Council is made up of one or two representatives from each of the nine PU’s from their operations and game development staff, a referees’ representative/appointment co-ordinator, representatives from each of the Northern Region Super Rugby franchises – Blues and Chiefs, and representatives from PU secondary schools rugby committees of the various PU’s.
+The Northern Region Rugby Council is made up of one or two representatives from each of the ten PU’s from their operations and game development staff, a referees’ representative/appointment co-ordinator, representatives from each of the Northern Region Super Rugby franchises – Blues and Chiefs, and representatives from PU secondary schools rugby committees of the various PU’s.

 The Northern Region Rugby Council is an incorporated society and receives funding from NZ Rugby in the form of an annual grant to distribute to the PU’s to operate their teams.